 Note: We calculate our average assets and average equity for a year by dividing (a) the sum of our total asset balance or total shareholder's equity balance, as the case may be, as of the close of business (i) at the beginning of the relevant year and (ii) at the ending of the relevant year, by (b) two.
-We calculate our average assets and average equity for a quarter by dividing (a) the sum of our total asset balance or total shareholder's equity balance, as the case may be, as of the close of business (i) at the beginning of the relevant quarter and (ii) at the ending of the relevant year, by (b) two.
+We calculate our average assets and average equity for a given reporting period representing a less than annual period by dividing (a) the sum of our total asset balance or total shareholder's equity balance, as the case may be, as of the close of business (i) at the beginning of the relevant reporting period and (ii) at the ending of the relevant reporting period, by (b) two.